Police arrest man accused of stealing, selling car linked to elderly couple murdered in Fort Lauderdale home - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The driver bought the car for $200, and he later called police when he saw the Melvins’ car on the news.

-Detectives traced the cellphone number of the car seller back to Newson.
+Detectives traced Newson’s cellphone number and determined he is the man who sold the car.

-The police report states detectives were “told by family that Maurice had been coming around the home following the homicide ‘acting strange’ and asking a lot of questions.”
+The arrest report states detectives were “told by family that Maurice had been coming around the home following the homicide ‘acting strange’ and asking a lot of questions.”

+The arrest report also states Melvins’ granddaughter voluntarily took a polygraph test but was “found to be untruthful on the question of being involved in the deaths of her grandparents.”

-At this point, Newson is charged only with theft and sale of the car, so the murder investigation is ongoing.
+At this point, Newson is charged only with theft and sale of the car, and the victims’ granddaughter is not currently charged, as detectives continue their investigation.

-“And to come in and kill two elderly people like that, you’re gonna burn in hell,” she said.
+“What did you want?
+What were you looking for?
+You took nothing, but you killed them.
+Why?” she said.
+“To come in and kill two elderly people like that, you’re gonna burn in hell.”

 At this point, it remains unclear who else, if anyone, is under investigation in connection to the killings.